birkholz/ClassicCalendar/README.md

 ## Accessing the Calendar

-* Clicking the "Time of Day" indicator by the minimap (the sun or moon icon)
+* Clicking the new Calendar button at the top right of the minimap, replacing the time-of-day indicator
 * Typing `/calendar` in chat

 ## Known Issues